 Another crucial factor in determining your eligibility for a mortgage is your debt-to-income ratio, or your DTI.
 Lenders want to know how big your collective outstanding debt will be in relation to your income if you receive the home loan.
 Most lenders will only allow a maximum DTI of 36%.

 While you won’t need the loan until you are ready to close on a house, it’s a good idea to start the process before you begin house-hunting.
 Your lender will let you know whether you can expect to be approved for a loan and will provide you with an estimate of how much house you can afford so you don’t face disappointment later.

 When initially applying for a home loan, ask your lender for a letter of preapproval.
 This letter confirms you are preapproved for a home loan up to a specific amount.
 Having this letter in hand shows real estate agents and sellers that you are serious about buying.
 Most preapprovals are only good for 60-90 days, so make sure you’re ready to start house hunting before you get yours.

 Home loans are available at most financial institutions and mortgage companies.
 When you apply, you’ll need to make sure all of your financial paperwork is in order and hold onto all important financial documents in the months leading up to your application.

 As part of the application process, you may also be asked to provide a written explanation for any blemishes on your financial record including bankruptcies, collections, foreclosures and delinquencies.

-If you’re ready to apply for a home loan, stop by Arizona Federal Credit Union today.
-We’re completely committed to your financial success.
+If you’re ready to apply for a home loan, stop by Arizona Financial Credit Union today.
+We’re committed to your financial success.